 - Click the name of your course on the left.
 The pane will populate with your videos on the right.

-Note: If you do not see the repository named for your course, contact us at email@example.com or firstname.lastname@example.org.
+Note: In this case, we selected "Moodle Tutorials" but your course names will appear in the list.
+If you do not see the link named for your course, contact us at email@example.com or firstname.lastname@example.org.

 Note: The “Embed Video” button will add embed code to the place in the activity where you had left your cursor.
 The embed code appears in the editor as a thumbnail picture, but will render as a video player in your course activity when not in editing mode.